Learn about restraining orders from award-winning Wisconsin family law attorneys

 In Wisconsin, the term “protective order” is used to describe an order prohibiting a party from using certain evidence at trial and is not related to restraining orders at all.

 A temporary restraining order or TRO can be granted at the time of filing a Petition requesting a restraining order if a judge or court commissioner finds reasonable grounds to believe that the respondent has engaged in harassment or domestic abuse, depending on the type of restraining order requested.
-It is important to note that the granting of a TRO is done ex parte, or without hearing, and is based solely on the petitioner’s allegations set forth in the Petition.
+It is important to note that the granting of a TRO is done ex parte, or without a hearing, and is based solely on the petitioner’s allegations set forth in the Petition.
+This emergency order provides immediate protection while awaiting the full hearing.

 Harassment is defined as ANY of the following under Wis.
 Stat. §813.12 (1):